Chatral Sangye Dorje

 Prior to his death in 2015, Chatral Sangye Dorje divided his time between Salbari, India, and Kathmandu, Nepal.
-He was survived by two daughters, Tara Devi and Saraswati, and his wife Kamala.

 Early life

 Throgyal Dorje was born in the Nyarong Valley of Eastern Kham in 1913, in the year of the Female Water Ox, on the morning of 10th day of the lunar Tibetan calendar, which coincides with June 18 of the solar Gregorian calendar.
 The day is celebrated each year as the day Guru Padmasambhava manifested as Dorje Drollo.
 His father was Pema Dondrub whose family line was Mukpo Dong and his mother, Sonam Tso, was a member of the Wakyung family.

-Several predictions is said to have foretold the birth of Chatral Rinpoche.
+Several predictions are said to have foretold the birth of Chatral Rinpoche.
 Among the future predictions of Yonru Chimey Dorje, a disciple of Chagdud Pema Dudul, the following text is found:

 The day after Chatral Sangye Dorje was born, Asay Bigo Trulku Nyima Gyelthsen, who was an incarnation of Lopen Chandra Gomi, visited Pema and Sonam to tell them about the vision he had about his emergence.
 In accordance to his vision, he bestowed the name Throgyal Dorjee to Chatral Sangye Dorje.
+According to some sources, when he was still an infant, people observed that he had a profound connection with sacred objects and could recognize them instinctively, even though he was too young to understand their significance.
+These early signs were recognized by local spiritual leaders, and Throgyal Dorje was identified as a reincarnation of a respected Lama, marking the beginning of his significant spiritual journey.